How Does Your Annual Leave Allowance Stack Up?

-And for the majority of us who are in the United Kingdom, the good news is that our legal statutory holiday entitlement is 5.6 weeks’ worth of paid holiday a year.
-Or in simpler terms, 28 days a year based on a five day working week.
+And for the majority of us who are in the United Kingdom the good news is that our legal statutory vacation entitlement is 5.6 weeks’ worth of paid vacation a year.
+Or in simpler terms 28 days a year based on a five day working week.

 And at the other end of the scale we have (among other countries):

-USA: 0 days of paid leave (while most employees do get some paid annual leave, it is not a legal requirement and there is therefore no guarantee that they will have time off.)
+China: 5 days paid leave (after 2 years of working for the same company) USA: 0 days of paid leave (while most employees do get some paid annual leave it is not a legal requirement and there is therefore no guarantee that they will have time off.)

 So how does YOUR annual leave allowance stack up?

 So if you want to make your job vacancies more appealing to the best applicants that your industry has to offer should you offer more than the statutory annual leave?

-And if you do decide to entice promising potential employees with time off, is there a limit?
+And if you do decide to entice promising potential employees with time off is there a limit?
 Could you actually be offering too many days off?
 If you’re wearing your employee hat you might be tempted to declare “There’s no such thing as too many days off!”